 - Measure across and find the center.
-For mine it was 4.5″ so I drew a line between 4″ and 5″.
-Then I spun the basket 1/4 turn and did the same.
+The center of my basket bottom was 4.5″ Draw a line between 4″ and 5″.

-- Once you find center use a nail and hammer to poke a hole in the center.
+- Use a nail and hammer to poke a hole on the center mark.

-- Fold a cheap paper plate in half, then again, and one more time until you have a skinny triangle.
+- Fold it two more times until you have a long skinny triangle.

-- Find the center of the paper plate, poke the nail through the center of the plate and into the hole you made in the bottom of the basket.
+- Line it up with the hole you made in the bottom of the basket.

 - Trace around the paper plate with a permanent marker.

-Following the safety instructions on your rotary tool (and with safety glasses) start cutting the circle.
-It works best if you use the highest setting, but you might go slower until you get the hang of it.
+- Load the cutting disk into your rotary tool to start cutting the circle.
+It works best if you use a higher speed, just go slowly until you get the hang of it.

-As you get close to cutting the halfway mark, skip over about an inch and start a new cut.
+As you get close to the halfway mark skip over about an inch and start a new cut.
 This will keep the metal from shaking while you cut the rest of the circle.
-Using gloves carefully hold the bottom while you cut the 1″ section you skipped over.
+Wearing protective gloves hold the cut out circle while you cut the final 1″ section you skipped over previously.

-Switch out the head on your rotary tool to smooth the rough edges.
+Switch out the head on your rotary tool to smooth the rough edges as needed.
 The neater your original cut the less smoothing you’ll need to do.
 Give it a thorough cleaning and let it dry.